Lake Panasoffkee Fishing

 - Eighteen miles of shared-use trails marked for horseback riding.

 - Horse-drawn buggy riding allowed on marked trails.
 Permit required.

 - Each rider must carry proof of current negative Coggins test.

-- Little Jones Creek and two borrow pits on eastern side of property.
+- Little Jones Creek and two borrow pits on the eastern side of the property.

 - Access from Jones Creek Trail and Borrow Pit Trail, respectively.

-- Lake Panasoffkee inaccessible from property due to thick marsh vegetation.
+- Lake Panasoffkee inaccessible from the property due to thick marsh vegetation.

 - Contact FWC for license requirements.

 - View regulations summary for this property